What is Relationship and Sexual Addiction?

 - Obsessive thinking

 Withdrawal and tolerance are two of the fundamental principles in identifying addiction.
 When a person stops or even cuts down on their behaviors associated with sex or love addiction and experiences withdrawal symptoms, it’s usually a telltale sign of addiction.

 Many people misunderstand sex and love addiction and mistakenly believe that the consequences aren’t that bad.
 However, sex and love addiction can cause major problems for not only the person with the process addiction but also for partners of sex addicts and those with love addiction, and other loved ones.

 Some of the consequences of love and sex addiction include:

-- Decreased self-esteem for individual and family members
+- Low self-esteem for individuals and family members

 - Increased levels of stress

 - Increased levels of anxiety